 When we do a weight comparison for the 550 ml models, you can directly see that the weight of the Elite Jet tends more towards the Elite Corsa water bottle.
 This of course makes sense.

 The Elite Jet is the latest water bottle family in the Elite product range.
-In my personaly view the design combines Elite Corsa and Elite Fly design details, resulting in a slighly cheaper price point for the Elite Jet bottles.
+In my personally view the design combines Elite Corsa and Elite Fly design details, resulting in a slightly cheaper price point for the Elite Jet bottles.

 I purchased the yellow 550 ml version of this Elite Jet for € 3,50, while now all colors cost € 4,06 at Bike Components.
 The Elite Fly water bottles in 550 ml vary from € 4,06 to € 5,59.
 So from a price point perspective both water bottle families are close !